midtown-ai/glossary/glossary/s.md

 # State

+ In reinforcement learning, links the agent and the environment.
+ For every state the agent takes a decision to reach its goal.

  Beware:
   * Sometimes you do not know the state, but can make an observation that is strongly correlated to the state.